gseals/Day2Calculator/README.md

 ## Description

-* This is a very simple Calculator application built using HTML, CSS, JavaScript, and SCSS.
+* This is a Calculator application built using HTML, CSS, JavaScript, and SCSS.

 ## Demo Link